 Dress and behaviour at day-release courses

 Professional standards of dress are expected at the study days, conferences and when visiting other dental practices as a practice exchange.
-Jeans, trainers and T-shirts or revealing dress are inappropriate and unless otherwise advised by the Training Programme Director "smart casual" is the accepted dress code and this should be appropriate for the environment.
+Jeans, ES and T-shirts or revealing dress are inappropriate and unless otherwise advised by the Training Programme Director "smart casual" is the accepted dress code and this should be appropriate for the environment.
 If you are inappropriately dressed you may be asked to leave the study day or away day.

 The start time for each study day is indicated in the programme.
 Please remember that this is the time at which the first session will begin and that you will be expected to be present before the start time.
 Late arrival at a session may mean that you are recorded as being 'not present' for the session.

 Politeness and respect for speakers, colleagues, administrative staff and the general public who may be present at the venue is an absolute requirement.
 Mobile devices such as tablets and laptops may be used to take notes or complete evaluations only.
 Using these devices for anything else may result in you being asked to leave.
 It is not acceptable to use mobile phones at all during the educational aspects of the day-release programme and these should be switched off except during break times.
 Please respect the wishes of speakers who do not want notes taken during their session.